The Sūtra of the Sublime Golden Light (1)

 “It is like that.
 It is like that,” replied the Bhagavat.
 “It is as you have said.
 Why is that?
 Noble one, I remember that in the past,433 countless hundreds of thousands of eons ago, at that time, in that time, there appeared in the world a tathāgata arhat samyaksaṃbuddha by the name of Great Precious King Illuminator.434

-“The Tathāgata Great Precious King Illuminator appeared in the world at that time so that all devas, humans, Śakra, Brahmā, mendicants, brahmins, and beings could attain nirvāṇa and bliss.435 [F.58.b]
+“The Tathāgata Great Precious King Illuminator appeared in the world at that time so that all devas, humans, Śakra, Brahmā, mendicants, brahmins, and other beings could attain nirvāṇa and bliss.435 [F.58.b]

 “When he taught the Dharma to his first assembly, there were ten thousand million quintillion beings who attained nirvāṇa;436 they all attained the result of being an arhat, their outflows ceased, and they gained the three knowledges, the six higher cognitions,437 and unimpeded freedom.